maxkapur/maxkapur.github.io/_posts/2024-01-01-handy-submodular.markdown

 $$f(X)$$ for now.

 The applicability of $$f(X)$$ in its current form is, admittedly, a bit narrow.
-The versatility of this functional form show itself more clearly when we start taking conic combinations—see the examples below.
+The versatility of this functional form shows itself more clearly when we start taking conic combinations—see the examples below.

 # Monotonicity and submodularity proof